textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 out, is not to try to do too many things at once.
 One of the lasagnas came out terribly.

-I ran out of time to do anything interesting, but here's what I did manage:
+I ran out of time to do anything visually or technologically impressive (is something you can learn and do in a day ever that way?), but here's what I did
+manage:

 1. Jekyll is running locally
 2. Jekyll is running on GitHub pages